Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 Some System Administrators may also want install the optional Exec Helper package for the Contrast Java agent, which configures the system to always enable Contrast whenever you execute `java`.
 Instead of a typical Contrast installation that requires users to configure their Java services to include the Contrast Java agent, the `contrast-java-agent-exec-helper` package intercepts all new `java` processes, and automatically configures the process to use Contrast.

-This option is ideal for some scenarios in which Contrast must support legacy infrastructure, and your Java application server configuration isn't well understood.
-But, in most scenarios, administrators want more granular control over their Contrast configurations.
+This option is ideal for some scenarios in which Contrast must support legacy infrastructure but your Java application server configuration isn't well understood.
+However, in most scenarios, administrators want more granular control over their Contrast configurations.

 ## Installation for Ubuntu-Based Systems

-To install the Contrast Java agent with Ubuntu-based systems, complete the following steps.
+To install the Contrast Java agent for Ubuntu-based systems, complete the following steps.

 * Configure your system to Contrast's distribution-agnostic Debian repository.

 ```
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -